michaelnmmeyer/gutenberg/README.md

     $ gutenberg search "language:it AND subject:history"

 (The Gutenberg catalog is downloaded when the database is created, so the above will take a few minutes at first.
-Subsequent queries will be faster.
-Afterwards, the catalog will be updated every week.)
+Subsequent queries will be faster.)

 If results seem legit, we can download all matching ebooks with: